-I’ve been asked this by some couples who are full-time professionals, and my opinion on this is somewhat unconventional among my peers.
+I’ve been asked this by some couples who are full-time professionals.
+And my opinion on this is somewhat unconventional among my peers.
 I grew up in the West, and having a live-in maid was only an option for the very wealthy.
-This is because domestic workers in the West get the same employment rights as other workers, such as overtime pay, paid time off, sick leave, health insurance, Social Security (similar to CPF), and regular holidays.
-Having a maid in Singapore, however, is far more affordable as cheap migrant labor is abundant in Southeast Asia, and they don’t have the same employment rights.
+This is because domestic workers in the West get the same employment rights as other workers.
+They get overtime pay, paid time-off, sick leave, health insurance, Social Security (which is similar to CPF), and regular holidays.
+Having a maid in Singapore, however, is far more affordable as cheap migrant labor is abundant in Southeast Asia.
+And they don’t have the same employment rights.

 Although the salary of a maid is very affordable here (typically between $450 and $600 per month), there are other costs in having a live-in maid, including insurance costs, levies, bonds, medical expenses, and of course, room and board.
 Just by providing a room for a maid would mean a missed opportunity cost since you could have rented the room out for income.
 And as with everything else, there are also intangible costs, such as privacy and potential conflicts.
 As I mentioned in a previous post, there are also issues with parents outsourcing their parental duties to maids, who end up raising what some refer to as “spoiled brats”.
 With all this in mind, it may not be frugal for some households to hire a maid.

 Help with Cleaning

 But there is another alternative that may be frugal for some households.
 If you need weekly house cleanings, you can hire a home cleaning service.
 Many companies, like Helpling.com.sg, allow you to book a cleaning online with just a few clicks (Helpling.com.sg even has a free mobile app).